surgan12/Multi_Downloader/readme.md

 For Downloading Multiple Files simultaneously just add each url one after the other without waiting for the previous downloads to finish

+ **You can also compress the downloaded file **
+ To do so :
+ After downloading the downloaded file appear under the downloads section , right click on the file and click compress.
+ A gzip file of your file would be created

 Hope you like it.